 Dozens of millions of dollars have come from the international community to help Tajikistan overcome the crisis.
 The European Union alone has provided at least 52,2 million EUR (USD 57 million) for short- and long-term COVID-19 support to be provided through partners like the World Health Organization, UNICEF, and German development agency GIZ.

 Millions of dollars’ worth of other emergency support has come, in either money, logistical guidance or in-kind aid, such as PPE, thermometers and even food, from the World Bank, the United States, China, Russia, Kazakhstan, Uzbekistan, Switzerland, and the Asian Development Bank.

 2. Preventive measures

-All kindergartens and schools will be closed for an unscheduled vacation between 27 April and 10 May, 2020.
+All kindergartens and schools were closed for an unscheduled vacation between 27 April and 10 May 2020.

 No quarantine was introduced; only non-food markets and non-production services were temporarily closed.
 Pro-government experts said that the state’s financial capabilities are limited, and therefore the government cannot quarantine like other countries.

 All public events, including sports events, public meetings, cinema showings and theatre performances, have been temporarily banned throughout the country.
 Other public services (markets, public transport, banks and etc.) across the country are functioning in regular mode.